-Good communication involves two-way dialogues.
-This is especially true for internal communications.
+Best practice internal communication in organizations involves establishing two-way dialogues.
 Employees want to be able to contribute feedback and ensure that their opinions, recommendations, and questions are heard.
 You can do this in many ways, such as surveys, anonymous feedback forms, workshops, focus groups, and Town Hall consultations.

 A Salesforce survey found that when employees feel that they are listened to in the workplace, they’re around five times more likely to feel empowered to do their best possible work.

 8. Ensuring your leadership team supports internal communications

 If you want to embed any kind of change in your company, it won’t succeed unless your leadership team is on board with it… and this includes better internal communications.
 Leaders often don’t realize, that good internal communications are more than just a KPI… and it shows.

 A survey by Webster Shandwick found that only 32% of employees felt that their company’s top leaders were communicating effectively.

 You need to show your leadership team how to improve internal communication in your organization and get them to commit to communicating regularly and authentically and ensure that they are listening to their employees.